tfelix/bestia-docs/content/docs/mechanics/_index.md

 ### The Cults

-In each Bestia World there are 2-3 cults to which the Bestia summoners can belong.
-When creating the world, the existing cults are chosen randomly.
-At least one cult should aim for the destruction of the world, the other should prevent it.
-Optionally there are some neutral cults that pursue their own goals which do not deal with the destruction of the world.
-These cults should not exist in every world iteration.
+In each Bestia World there are 2 cults to which the Bestia summoners can belong.
+When creating the world.
+One cult should aim for the destruction of the world, the other should prevent it.

 The cults are ultimately a faction.
 The goal is to be able to play these factions among themselves.
 Usually players can fight against each other at any time, but the rivalries should take place between the cults.
 To this end, game mechanics must be established that in a certain way grant the individual cults an additional bonus in a collaborative approach and thus offer playful incentives to actively intervene in the game.